responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

 lost the possible exploration of new directions of the latent space.
-**With this similarity process, at the end of the day, we have avoided restricting** **possible direction of mixing while staying in the vicinity of original points,** **hence prevent manifold intrusion.**
+**With this similarity process, at the end of the day, we have avoided restricting** **possible direction of mixing while staying in the vicinity of original points,** **hence preventing manifold intrusion.**

 ## 3.1 Linear interpolation of training samples: Mixup
-Mixing samples through linear interpolation is the most easiest and efficient way to create new data from a computational point of view.
-Combining data from the same batch also avoid additional sampling during the training.
+Mixing samples through linear interpolation is the easiest and most efficient way to create new data from a computational point of view.
+Combining data from the same batch also avoids additional sampling during training.

-Specific techniques have been proposed since 2018 to compute linear interpolation but often at the cost of most complex training or lost of diversity.
+Specific techniques have been proposed since 2018 to compute linear interpolation but often at the cost of more complex training or loss of diversity.
 The selection process of samples to interpolate from may be computationally expensive.
 Furthermore
-this studies have been conducted in the aim to improve the generalization of the model, not its calibration, and will not solve our issue.
+such studies have been conducted with the aim of improving models' generalization, not their calibration, and will not solve our issue.

 In the original mixup method of [Zhang et al. 2018][^Zhang], at each training iteration of the model, each input is mixed with another input randomly selected from the same batch, with a random strength drawn form a Beta law.

-But how can we be sure of the label of this new point?
+But how can we be sure of the label of these new datapoints?

 ## 3.2 Weighting to prevent manifold intrusion
-The real danger of mixup is the **manifold intrusion**, where the interpolated sample between two identical label points falls into an other class.
+The real danger of mixup is **manifold intrusion**, where the interpolated sample between two identical label points falls into an other class.
->  the likelihood of conflict in the synthetic label
+>  The likelihood of conflict in the synthetic label
 >  increases with the distance between the two points.
 As
 >  data live in manifolds of the representation space, the linear combination of
 >  two points far from each other can lie in a different manifold than the linear